Liverpool boost as Joe Gomez returns to training for first time in eight months after devastating knee injury - News Break

 Liverpool boost as Joe Gomez returns to training for first time in eight months after devastating knee injury

-Virgil van Dijk has been out since October and Gomez since November as problems at the back helped ruined Liverpool’s title defence.
+Van Dijk has been missing since October 2020 and Gomez from November as problems at the back helped ruined Liverpool's title defence.

-But Klopp also bought in £34million RB Leipzig centre-back Ibrahima Konate after an incredible run of injuries in his defence last season.
+But Klopp has also bought in £34million RB Leipzig centre-back Ibrahima Konate after an incredible run of fitness problems in his defence last season.

 "That’s where it’s nice to work alongside each other – we had different injuries, but we’ve been in it together all the way.

-But he told Liverpool’s media team: “Virg and Joe will not have double sessiosn now for the first few days with the team.
+But he told Liverpool's media team: "Virg and Joe will not have double sessions now for the first few days with the team.

 JOIN SUN VEGAS: GET A FREE £10 BONUS WITH 100s OF GAMES TO PLAY AND NO DEPOSIT REQUIRED (Ts&Cs apply)